mapc-lberman/reference_maps/2010/shp/README.md

-# MA Census Tracts 2010 dissolved
+# MA Blocks 2010 dissolved

 single boundary for all of Massachusetts (for clipping 2010 features)